-Now if your like me and love to snack a bit while enjoying a movie night with the fam, that’s totally ok.
+Now if you are like me and love to snack a bit while enjoying a movie night with the fam, that’s totally ok.
 I think you can still leave space for those things just make them more intentional.
-We as a family will typically eat dinner together and well either enjoy dessert or popcorn with our movie night.
+We as a family will typically eat dinner together and will either enjoy dessert or popcorn with our movie night.

 Mindful eating tip #5: Put down your utensil

-This is all about being fully present to each bite that you eat.
+This is all about being fully present in each bite that you eat.